Wisconsin Gov. Evers opposes GOP flat income tax cut plan

-Evers, in an interview with The Associated Press on Tuesday, came out against an idea being floated by Republican Senate Majority Leader Devin LeMahieu that would tap part of the state's projected $6.6 billion budget surplus to move toward a flat income tax rate.
+Evers, in an interview with The AP on Tuesday, came out against an idea being floated by Republican Senate Majority Leader Devin LeMahieu that would tap part of the state’s projected $6.6 billion budget surplus to move toward a flat income tax rate.

 “I don’t see that as something that I could support,” Evers told AP.
 “I believe that targeting the middle class is where we should be.
 We should continue to have a progressive tax system.”